 Q. What type of organizations have you worked for in the past?

 For the last 3 and a half years I have worked at a community mental health agency called Turning Point Family CARE as an outpatient therapist for clients with Medicaid or no insurance.
-For a year and a half of my time there I In graduate school I also worked with a local church to provide pre-marital and marital counseling as well as with a middle school to provide mental health services.
+For a year and a half of my time there I conducted comprehensive clinical assessments with women who were in a recovery facility to help them get mental health services.
+In graduate school I also worked with a local church to provide pre-marital and marital counseling as well as with a middle school to provide mental health services.

 Q. What are you excited for in this position?